wp-plugins/contactuscom/readme.txt

 For existing ContactUs.com users:

-1. Download, install and activate the ContactUs.com Form+ Plugin for WordPress
+1. Download, install and activate the ContactUs.com Contact Form Plugin for WordPress
 2. After the plugin is activated, open the ContactUs.com plugin
 3. Log into your ContactUs.com account from inside the plugin to connect accounts
 4. Save your settings, and then you’re done!